yugenomnia/omnia/events.md

 ---
 layout: events
 events:
-- title: Valentine's day
-  second_title: Special treats
-  img: "/assets/images/rasp-500.jpg"
-  text: In celebration of Valentine's Day, treat those you love with Omnia's beautiful
-    a la carte menu.
-Add to the celebrations by pre-ordering a rose with personalized card.
-This lovely gesture will be ready on your table for your arrival.
-To finish off your dinner the kitchen has prepared the perfect dessert "Lovers Victoria" that can pre-ordered to celebrate love this February 14th.
-Please contact our reservations team to make sure your evening will be memorable.
 - title: 'Omnia Social Club '
   img: "/assets/images/omnia-events-2nd-photo1.jpeg"
   text: Every Wednesday night at Omnia Melbourne’s most talented musicians performing